The End? Making sense of judgment

 We are all born with an innate sense of right and wrong, a desire for justice.
 Justice affirms there is indeed a universal right and a wrong and particular right and wrong within a community (customs and traditions).
 Justice demands retribution (punishment) and reparation (restoration) to allow reconciliation (peace).
 A system of justice aims to act for the weak ones in society, who are ignored by the powerful ones in their pleas for justice.
 Without justice, there is no peace.

 A lot of judgment.
 The middle section of Revelation (chapters 6-20) is devoted to God’s just judgments.
-For fourteen chapters God’s wrath is being poured out as seven seals, seven trumpets and seven bowls in natural disasters, great wars, cosmic chaos and celestial visitations.
-Knowing that this is heavy reading, the Author graciously allows for interludes depicting God’s care for his people and his invitation to participate with his work of redemption.
+For fourteen chapters, God’s wrath is poured out as seven seals, seven trumpets, and seven bowls during natural disasters, great wars, cosmic chaos, and celestial visitations.
+Knowing that this is heavy reading, the Author graciously allows for interludes depicting God’s care for his people and his invitation to participate in his work of redemption.

-Before we make sense of these three sets of judgments together, let’s get an overview of the bowls (chapter 15-16).
+Before we make sense of these three sets of judgments together, let’s review the bowls (chapters 15-16).

 bowls_1